michaelchadwick/ybixo-book/src/guide/game.md

-# Writing tic-tac-toe in Oxiby
+# Writing tic-tac-toe in Ybixo

 We've learned enough now that we can write some actually useful programs.
 We're going to write a version of the game tic-tac-toe that you can play with a friend in your terminal.